What is negative gearing and how does it work?

 What investment property expenses can be claimed as tax deductions?

-- advertising for tenants
+- The cost of advertising for tenants

-- body corporate fees
+- Body corporate fees

-- insurance costs for the property
+- Insurance costs for the property

-- real estate agent fees and commissions
+- Real estate agent fees and commissions

-- home loan interest expenses
+- Home loan interest and fees

-- repairs and maintenance costs
+- Repairs and maintenance costs

 Pros and cons of negative gearing